hacs/documentation/documentation/developer/documentation.md

 First spin up the [devcontainer](/docs/developer/devcontainer)

-When you have that running issue the following comands:
+When you have that running issue the following commands:

 ```bash
 yarn start